Human mission to Mars: Technological innovations and hurdles

 Significant technological hurdles need to be overcome for human spaceflight to Mars.

-Entry into the thin and shallow Martian atmosphere will pose significant difficulties with re-entry; compared to Earth with much denser atmosphere, any spacecraft will descend very rapidly to the surface and must be slowed down.
-A heat shield has to be utilized.
-NASA is carrying out research on retropropulsive deceleration technologies to develop new approaches to Mars atmospheric entry.
+Entry into the thin and shallow Martian atmosphere will pose significant difficulties with re-entry; compared to Earth's much denser atmosphere, any spacecraft will descend very rapidly to the surface and must be slowed.
+A heat shield has to be used.
+NASA is carrying out research on retro-propulsive deceleration technologies to develop new approaches to Mars atmospheric entry.
 A key problem with propulsive techniques is handling the fluid flow problems and attitude control of the descent vehicle during the supersonic retropropulsion phase of the entry and deceleration.

-A return mission to Mars will need to land a rocket to carry crew off the surface.
-Launch requirements mean that this rocket would be significantly smaller than an Earth-to-orbit rocket.
+A return mission from Mars will need to land a rocket to carry crew off the surface.
+Launch requirements mean that this rocket could be significantly smaller than an Earth-to-orbit rocket.
 Mars-to-orbit launch can also be achieved in single stage.
-Despite this, landing an ascent rocket on Mars will be difficult.
-Re-entry for a large rocket will be difficult.
+Despite this, landing an ascent rocket back on Mars will be difficult.

 In 2014, NASA proposed the Mars Ecopoiesis Test Bed.